 Areas shall be identified that, due to topography, activities, or other factors, have a high potential for soil erosion.
 Where these areas have the potential to contribute pollutants to waters of the State, the permittee shall identify measures to limit land-based erosion and pollutant runoff.

-Conservation practices shall be in place to assure that there are no discharges of manure, litter, or process wastewater from the land application area to waters of the State which may include but are not limited to; perennially vegetated buffers, reduced tillage, conservation tillage, sod and legume rotations, the use of cover crops, grassed waterways, and filter strips.
+The Secretary may require additional conservation practices be implemented to assure that there are no discharges of manure, litter, or process wastewater from the land application area to waters of the State which may include but are not limited to; perennially vegetated buffers, reduced tillage, conservation tillage, sod and legume rotations, the use of cover crops, grassed waterways, and filter strips.

 Irrigation Control: Irrigation systems shall be managed in accordance with Vermont NRCS Conservation Practice Standard #449, so as to minimize the ponding of wastewater on land application fields, the contamination of ground and surface water, and the occurrence of nuisance conditions such as odor and flies.